 You will have to update WordPress, WooCommerce, plugins, themes regularly.
 Ensure that any theme or plugin does not add boats to your dashboard.

 As users cause changes in shopping cart, WooCommerce uses Get Refreshed Fragments AJAX Request to update shopping cart contents.
 If you stop this request, the next option is enabled Redirect to the cart page after successful addition’ in your WooCommerce → Products settings panel.Then, user is redirected to the Cart page after adding a product to their cart.

-CDN saves a snapshot of your site’s resources from the nearest server to the user.
+CDN saves a snapshot of your site’s resources and delivers it from the nearest server to the user.
 Default, CDNs disable caching and the ones that don’t perform the function can slow the store’s admin panel greatly.

 20. Remove Unused Stylesheets and Scripts

 WordPress themes and plugins load scripts and stylesheets on your site’s page.
 Removing these reduces bloat and fastens your page loading.
 Do not forget to proceed with this step and improve the speed of your website.

 With these 20 useful tips, you know how to speed up your WooCommerce stores!
 WooCommerce optimization can boost the performance of your online stores.
 Why shouldn’t you improve and speed up WooCommerce stores while you have good solutions at hand?

 Needless to say, boosting the speed of your WooCommerce stores will draw whopping traffic to it.
 You can win customers to your site if it is fast loading.
 Time is precious and it is truly correct in the light of your WooCommerce stores.
 No one has any second to waste or wait.